Michael Cohen (politician)

+Biography

-A former New York City Transit worker, Cohen was involved in with the transit unions and was elected to the local community board.
-In 1999 he began his first term in the State Assembly.
+A former New York City Transit worker, Cohen was involved with the transit unions and was elected to the local community board.

+In 1994, he ran for the New York State Assembly as a local Democratic district leader and the Queens Democratic Party candidate against Melinda Katz, who ran on the Liberal and Good Government party lines, but Katz won by eight percentage points.

+In 1999 he began his first term in the New York State Assembly.
 He resigned from the Assembly effective March 14, 2005.
 The seat was filled in a special election won by Andrew Hevesi, the son of former New York State Comptroller Alan Hevesi.

 In April 2009, then New York State Attorney General Andrew Cuomo charged New York Liberal Party leader Raymond Harding with accepting more than $800,000 in exchange for political favors for Alan Hevesi.
 Harding was also accused of helping arrange a $150,000-a-year position for Cohen with the Health Insurance Plan of New York (HIP), in order to clear the Assembly seat for a run by Hevesi's son.
 Neither Cohen nor Hevesi were charged with any wrongdoing.

 Cohen ran for New York City Council in 2009, seeking to represent City Council District 29 which includes the Queens neighborhoods of Forest Hills, Rego Park, and Kew Gardens.
 He lost the September 2009 Democratic primary election to Karen Koslowitz, who went on to win the November 2009 general election.